UMR-CNRM/vortex/sphinx/user-guide/configuration.rst

 The section keys are arbitrary, and correspond to the name of the environment variables to be exported.
-The associated values correspond to the value to give the environmet variable.
+The associated values correspond to the value to give the environment variable.

 .. topic:: Example